 The sand mouse gene Coriander is supposed to encode an important transcription factor.
-However, in a new paper from Watson et al. in the Sand Mouse Journal, an RNA-seq analysis of wild-type versus Coriander mutant sand mice shows that loss of Coriander function results in no significant effects on the mean expression of any sand mouse gene transcript (other than Coriander itself, of course).
+However, in a new paper from Lestrade et al. in the Sand Mouse Journal, an RNA-seq analysis of wild-type versus Coriander mutant sand mice shows that loss of Coriander function results in no significant effects on the mean expression of any sand mouse gene transcript (other than Coriander itself, of course).

 Download the data file, and have a look.
 It's a column-justified, whitespace-delimited file.
 Looks like the table starts with some comment lines and commented column headers, followed by one line of RNA-seq expression levels (in units of TPM, transcripts per million) per gene, with 21 fields per line: the gene name, 10 replicates for wild type, and 10 replicates for mutant.

 1. downsample the data set by reservoir sampling